 While all of us have different constituents, clients, and program participants, many of us are working with people who are living in poverty.
 Living in poverty is more than just the reality of the financial burden of taking care of oneself and/or a family, it is so much more than that.
 Living in poverty has physical manifestations that start in the brain.

 Living in poverty can cause chronic, or toxic stress to emerge.
 All of us will experience stress – hard things that happen that we can’t control or have emotions about.
 That is normal and when minimal and controlled, it can be good for our bodies.
 The problem arises when that stress becomes consistent and chronic.
 Then, it increases our levels of a hormone called cortisol to a level beyond what our body can maintain.
 That increased level of cortisol puts people at risk for weight gain, diabetes, trouble sleeping, memory problems, and other health issues.
 For youth, living in poverty increases the size of the amygdala and decreases the gray matter in the prefrontal cortex.
-What this means is that youth have increased impulsivity, risk-taking behavior, and increased ability to plan and think into the future.
+What this means is that youth have increased impulsivity, risk-taking behavior, and decreased ability to plan and think into the future.

 Poverty has physical manifestations for our clients that we need to be aware of to best serve them.
 Here is one proven tip that you can give you clients to help them mitigate the impact of poverty: